Keep non-required checks off the GitHub Actions critical path

 - Trigger Scope

-Filter workflows by path in GitHub Actions
+Filter workflows with paths and paths-ignore in GitHub Actions

 Add